Billplz/Billplz-for-Ecwid/README.md

 Behind the scene: The system will send callback signal to the merchant Ecwid site

 # How to configure?

+If you are not planning to install the system and directly use, start with **step 1.1**

 1. Access to the installated system folder. <br>
 1.1 or: https://www.wanzul.net/billplz/ecwid